HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

 The following provides a review for each of the types of spreadsheets the mapping and supporting information capture.

 ### Mapping Spreadsheets
+Mapping is authored using CSV files.
+The format of the mapping files varies depending on whether the V2 artifact being mapped is a Message, Segment, Data Type, or Table.

+<span id="general-format"> </span>
 #### General Format/Approach
 * Regardless of the mapping spreadsheet, the spreadsheet is organized into three sections:
   * HL7 v2
      * The v2 elements being mapped.

+  <span id="conditions"> </span>
   * Conditions
      * The condition(s), if any, that determine whether the v2 element is mapped
         * If there is no condition, the mapping must always be applied